Trinity Church, Perth: Built form

 Trinity Hall (1865) is constructed out of handmade bricks laid in a Flemish bond pattern.
 The building is constructed in a modest rendition of the Victorian Academic style of architecture and is decorated externally with modest tourelles in cement render and has a rendered string course.
 It is a simple building with a timber roof.
 The interior walls are of white render and there are small stained glass windows with simple coloured panes, with a large trefoil window facing south.
 It has jarrah woodwork throughout.

 The Schoolroom (1872) is to the rear of Trinity Hall and is built of similar brickwork to Trinity Hall with a timber roof.

 Trinity Church (1893) has probably the most distinctive architecture style amongst the churches in the City of Perth, which are predominantly in the Gothic idiom.
 Trinity is of Romanesque Revival style.
 The church follows the fall of the land, with its foundations stepping southwards to St Georges Terrace.
 The main facade of the church incorporates twin flanking towers capped by octagonal spires roofed in slate, a rose window and large entrance portal.
 The interior is of note for its galleries and their cast iron balustrading and stained glass by Ashwin of Sydney.

 Current uses

 The church is currently the home of the Trinity worshiping community of the Uniting Church in the city, part of the Uniting Church in Australia.

 Heritage value

-Trinity Church was entered into the Register of the National Estate by the Australian Heritage Commission on 25 March 1986 and classified by the National Trust of Western Australia on 5 October 1970.
+Trinity Church was entered into the (since defunct) Register of the National Estate by the Australian Heritage Commission on 25 March 1986 and classified by the National Trust of Western Australia on 5 October 1970.
 On 6 September 1996 it was placed on the permanent State Heritage Register.